Approximate Nearest Neighbors in the Space of Persistence Diagrams: Generating and Searching Persistence Keys

-This result implies that diagrams with a small bottleneck distance relative to the chosen~$\delta$ value will be hashed together while diagrams with a large bottleneck distance, relative to~$\delta$, will not.
+This result implies that diagrams with a small bottleneck distance relative to the chosen~$\delta$ value will have matching keys generated by the hashing function while diagrams with a large bottleneck distance, relative to~$\delta$, will not.
 Next, using \thmref{collision}, we discuss a multi-level data structure that, for some query diagram $Q$, supports searching for approximate nearest neighbors in $\dgms$.